getsentry/sentry-php/UPGRADE-2.0.md

   level of the event.
 This has been changed so that only the `ErrorException` or its derivated classes are considered for this behavior.

-- The method `Client::createProcessors` has been removed as there is no need to create instances of the processors from outside the `Client` class.
+- The method `Raven_Client::createProcessors` has been removed as there is no need to create instances of the processors from outside the `Client` class.

-- The method `Client::setProcessors` has been removed.
+- The method `Raven_Client::setProcessors` has been removed.
 You should use `Client::addProcessor` and `Client::removeProcessor` instead to manage the processors that will be executed.

   Before: